Anita Pointer: Personal life

 Pointer was married several times and had one child.
 In December 1965, at age 17, Pointer married David Harper.
 They had a daughter, Jada Rashawn Pointer, born April 9, 1966.
 They divorced later in 1966.
 Jada Pointer died of cancer in 2003, aged 37.

 Pointer was briefly in a relationship with NFL football player Thomas "Hollywood" Henderson.

 Her daughter inspired one of the Pointer Sisters' most popular songs, "Jada", written by the group and released on their debut album in 1973.
 In October 1981, Pointer married Richard Gonzalez.
 The two later divorced.

 Pointer's older brother, Aaron Pointer, was a Major League Baseball player and later a referee in the National Football League.
 Her cousin Paul Silas was a National Basketball Association player and head coach.

 Health and death

-In October 2021, Pointer was supposed to be a contestant on season 6 of The Masked Singer, as part of a duet with her sister Ruth, who revealed that Pointer had not performed because she was dealing with an illness.
+In October 2021, Pointer was supposed to be a contestant on season 6 of The Masked Singer, as part of a duet with her sister Ruth, when the show revealed that Pointer had not been able to perform because she was dealing with an illness.

 Pointer died from cancer at her home in Beverly Hills, California, on December 31, 2022, aged 74.